ship-armada/crowdfund/CROWDFUND.md

 ### Finalization

-After the commitment window closes, finalization is permissionless — anyone may call `finalize()` once both conditions are met:

-- The commitment deadline has passed, **and**
+After the commitment window closes, finalization is permissionless — anyone may call `finalize()` once the commitment deadline has passed.
+There is no minimum raise precondition on `finalize()` itself — the contract always runs the allocation math and determines the outcome:

-- `capped_demand` (sum of all effective per-address per-hop balances after caps — an address committed at multiple hops contributes at each hop independently) meets or exceeds the minimum raise of **$1,000,000 USDC**
+- If `totalAllocatedUsdc >= MINIMUM_RAISE`: success path (ARM allocated, proceeds to treasury)
+- If `totalAllocatedUsdc < MINIMUM_RAISE`: sets `refundMode = true` (full refunds, no ARM allocated)

-If the commitment deadline passes without `capped_demand` meeting the minimum raise, the contract does not self-execute. `claimRefund()` derives eligibility from state.
-A participant may withdraw their full deposited USDC if and only if **any** of these conditions hold:
+This means every post-deadline outcome flows through `finalize()`.
+There is no separate "deadline fallback" path where refunds become available without finalization.
+A participant may withdraw their full deposited USDC via `claimRefund()` if and only if **any** of these conditions hold:

-1. `refundMode == true` — set by the post-allocation check in `finalize()` when net_proceeds < MINIMUM_RAISE
+1. `refundMode == true` — set by `finalize()` when `totalAllocatedUsdc < MINIMUM_RAISE`
-2. `block.timestamp > commitmentDeadline && !finalized && capped_demand < MINIMUM_RAISE` — deadline passed without a qualifying raise.
-The `capped_demand < MINIMUM_RAISE` clause is critical: without it, a qualifying crowdfund that simply hasn't been finalized yet would incorrectly permit refunds.
-3. `cancelled == true` — Security Council invoked `cancel()`
+2. `cancelled == true` — Security Council invoked `cancel()`

 No privileged action or separate function is required — the eligibility check is built into `claimRefund()` itself.
+Someone must call `finalize()` post-deadline for refunds to activate in the sub-minimum case, but the call is permissionless and low-cost.

 When `finalize()` is called: